Juhani

 quality systems

-- Getting advantage of tacit knowledge instead of only records of
+- Getting advantage of tacit knowledge instead of only documents and records of

 explicit data and information